 After an accident, billboards, radio advertisements, digital display ads, and television commercials featuring personal injury attorneys may stand out.
 Before you contact an attorney for help, consider the magnitude of your case.
 If you’re suffering from a serious injury, Joe Attorney from the phone book may not provide the legal support you need to obtain a fair settlement.

-To find the right lawyer, ask around for recommendations, do your research, and always consult more than one attorney before making a hiring decision.
+To find the right Long Beach car accident lawyer, ask around for recommendations, do your research, and always consult more than one attorney before making a hiring decision.
 People typically won’t retain car accident attorneys for minor injuries.
 They work with attorneys because the accident impacted their health, earning capabilities, and/or quality of life.
 Who you choose to represent you will impact your ability to achieve maximum recovery after an accident.

 Your attorney should demonstrate practice experience in both the field of law and in the relevant legal jurisdictions.
 The attorney should also offer clear information about: